There are three main types of gas central heating systems used in housing:

 This type of system operates at mains water pressure and uses a stored hot water system.
 So if it is lashings of hot water at a forceful pressure you are looking for then this is the system for you.

 The main downside is that these high performance systems tend to be more expensive than the combi systems as you have the additional expense of a hot water tank.
 They also tend to require a higher skill level amongst installers, although as these systems become more common this is less of an issue.
+Some manufacturers call boilers for a high pressure system with a tank “system boilers” although some heat only boilers can also be used if additional external components such as pumps are added.

 See also hot water cylinders.